sjafferali/meditrack/docs/USER_GUIDE.md

 ### Daily Summary

-While the current interface shows today's doses, you can access historical data through the API:
+You can access historical data through the daily log:

+1. Click on a date in the calendar view
-- **Daily Summary**: Shows all medications and doses taken today
+2. The **Daily Medication Log** modal shows all medications and doses taken that day
-- **Dose History**: View when each dose was taken
-- **Medication History**: Track changes to medication details
+3. You can view and copy a formatted summary of all doses
+4. Generate a printable version (see next section)

 [Screenshot: Example of daily summary view]